Receive updates on our range of cultural tours and music festivals via email:

 Music writer, lecturer and broadcaster for BBC Radio 3.
 He writes for The Daily Telegraph, BBC Music Magazine and Gramophone and gives classes in Lied history and interpretation at Birkbeck College, London.
 He read French and German at Cambridge and later studied Music at the Guildhall.
 His publications include Schubert: the complete song texts and Pocket Guide to Haydn.

 Art historian with a PhD on 16th century religious art from the Courtauld Institute.
 He specialises in the Northern Renaissance and lectures on 16th and 17th century English, German and Flemish art, with a particular interest in religious imagery in 16th century Protestant collections.
 He teaches at Birkbeck, University of London and the Courtauld Institute Summer School, (both University of London) and at the National Gallery.
 He co-edited and contributed to Art Re-Formed: Reassessing the Contribution of the Reformation (Cambridge, 2007).
+Richard is the V&A's course director for the High Renaissance to Baroque course.

 Studied History of Art and Architecture at Brown University, Rhode Island, and obtained his MA from the Courtauld.
 He has just completed his PhD on the architectural history of Beverley Minster at Duke University, North Carolina.
 He is currently teaching in Elgin, Scotland, and writing one of the volumes for Pevsner’s Buildings of Scotland Series.
 He has published articles on English Gothic architecture, French Gothic sculpture, and the re-use of Gothic in the post-mediaeval period.